 As a lifelong pot smoker, it was only recently that I began vaping after an unfortunate series of events left me unable to toke my stinky ganja freely.
 And while I still love the flower, I typically only vape wax and oil concentrate for their minimal smell and sweet taste.

-My very first wax vape pen was the Atmos, an abysmal doohickey that clogged easily, only drew tiny hits and couldn’t burn hot no matter how hard I tried.
+My very first wax vape pen was the Atmos, an abysmal doohickey that clogged easily, drew tiny hits and couldn’t burn hot no matter how hard I tried.
 I tossed it in my garbage can shortly after trying in vain to pull dabs Wiz Khalifa would be impressed with.
-After a bit more homework I purchased my second wax vape pen, the Grenco G Pen Slim Quartz, which cost me only $20.
+After a bit more homework I purchased my second wax vape pen, the Grenco G Pen Slim Quartz, which cost me $20.
 I was naive enough to believe this vape pen was the pinnacle of vape pens, at least for the price.
 For while it couldn’t hold that much concentrate, it provided a decent enough hit if you pulled on it long enough.
 It was also discreet enough that I could toke on it while waiting for the train home after work.

-But I just upgraded folks, similarly to when you date a person you thought was smoking hot but then you go meet a dime and see what real sexiness is all about.
+But I’ve recently upgraded folks, similarly to when you date a person you thought was smoking hot but then you go meet a dime and see what real sexiness is all about.
 That’s the Saber Vape Pen, an extremely worthwhile contraption I broke in yesterday and which has been dabbing my ass thoroughly ever since.

 The Saber Vape produces huge, voluminous clouds of smoke, whether you’re dabbing concentrates or vaping flower.
 No longer do you need a large tool like the Dr. Dabber to dab, the Saber Vape is small enough to slip into any of your pockets and hits like a slap across the face everytime you pucker your lips and inhale.